-These Liberator configuration items allow Liberator to add timestamps to objects for the purpose of latency measurement.
+These Liberator configuration items allow Liberator to add timestamps to objects for the purposes of latency measurement.

 Default value: no timestamp field is defined so Liberator does not add timestamps to any objects, apart from objects that have been defined by add-object and have the timestamp-field option specified.